-a.
-Where possible, extend sidewalk curbs at street intersections to narrow pedestrian crossings for a safer pedestrian environment.

-- b.
-Maintain large service vehicle turning radii where necessary. - C8-1.
+- a.
+Where possible, extend sidewalk curbs at street intersections to narrow pedestrian crossings for a safer pedestrian environment. - b.
+Maintain large service vehicle turning radii where necessary.

+C8-1.
 Allow for Loading and Staging Areas on Sidewalks.
 On local service streets, adjacent businesses may use the sidewalk area for temporary loading and staging as long as pedestrian access through it is maintained.

 Findings for B1, B2, B3, B3-1 & C8-1: The existing pedestrian zones on all three street frontages will be maintained.
-New sidewalks as required by PBOT will be designed to provide the various activity and furnishings zones desired in this area and will match nearby sidewalk patterns.
-Pedestrians will be protected from vehicular movement by the complete separation of the parking area from the sidewalks by an overhead door that will alert pedestrians to cars when it opens and closes.
+New sidewalks, as required by PBOT, will be designed to provide the various activity and furnishings zones desired in this area and will match approved sidewalk patterns.
+Pedestrians will be protected from vehicular movement by the complete separation of the parking area from the sidewalks with an overhead door that will alert pedestrians to cars when it opens and closes.
 Night-lighting is provided by fixtures mounted to the building and the canopies that will illuminate the sidewalks, creating a safer environment.
-The large street-level windows and overhead doors also promote "eyes on the street".
-All building mechanical equipment will be on the roof and all vents will be located above the pedestrian zone, so there will be no adverse impacts on pedestrians from exhaust vents or other equipment.
+The large street-level windows and glazed overhead doors also promote "eyes on the street".
+All building mechanical equipment will be on the roof and all vents for the retail spaces will be located above the pedestrian zone.
+Unit PTACs will vent horizontally within concealed louvers integrated with the window mullion patterning.
+There will be no adverse impacts on pedestrians from exhaust vents or other equipment.

-The newly constructed rights-of-way will include curb extensions and accommodations for a planting strip with street trees, all of which improve the pedestrian environment and reduce the width of pedestrian crossings.
-New street trees along all three frontages will continue these visual and environmental improvements.
+The newly constructed rights-of-way will include a planting strip with street trees, which is an improvement to the pedestrian environment.
 The various building entries are recessed from the sidewalks which creates a nice transition from the building to the public ways.
-Canopies are provided around the building and offer protection from the elements, as well as provide ambient lighting at the pedestrian level.
+Canopies are provided around the building and offer protection from the elements at the pedestrian level.
 Loading and staging space will be available along NE 9th Avenue which will include a sidewalk that is wide enough to accommodate pedestrian access together with loading.
 These guidelines are therefore met.

-- B6.
+B6.
 Develop Weather Protection.
-Develop integrated weather protection systems at the sidewalk-level of buildings to mitigate the effects of rain, wind, glare, shadow, reflection, and sunlight on the pedestrian environment. - B6-1.
+Develop integrated weather protection systems at the sidewalk-level of buildings to mitigate the effects of rain, wind, glare, shadow, reflection, and sunlight on the pedestrian environment.

+B6-1.
 Provide Pedestrian Rain Protection.
 Rain protection is encouraged at the ground level of all new and rehabilitated commercial buildings located adjacent to primary pedestrian routes.
 In required retail opportunity areas, rain protection is strongly recommended.